History of Indian Singaporeans: Indian nationalism

 While the mutiny was a significant event in the history of Singapore, and one of the most important ones specifically involving the Indian community, it was somewhat distinct from the mainstream development of Indian nationalist sentiments in the local Indian population, which emerged most prominently around the time of the Second World War.

 Nationalist movements in India established branch organisations in Singapore to draw on local Indian support for Indian independence.
 The Indian Independence League was a political organisation operated from the 1920s to the 1940s to organize those living outside of India to remove the British from India.
 Founded in 1928 by Indian nationalists Subhas Chandra Bose and Jawaharlal Nehru, the organisation was active in Singapore and Malaya following Japan's successful Malayan Campaign in the Second World War.

-The Indian National Army (INA) was an armed force formed by Indian nationalists in 1942 in South east Asia, also during World War II.
+The Indian National Army (INA) was an armed force formed by Indian nationalists in 1942 in Southeast Asia, also during World War II.
 Their aim was to overthrow the British Raj in colonial India, with Japanese assistance.
 Many Indian soldiers and civilians were recruited in Singapore and Malaya to join the INA during the Japanese occupation.
 Many of them died fighting alongside the Japanese against the British in Burma during the war.